Winter Rio Grande Valley: Feb 10—16, 2017

 The Rio Grande Valley—from the barrier beaches of South Padre Island through the subtropical forested corridor along the river, to the more arid uplands around the Falcon Dam and Reservoir—is one of the best birding areas in the United States, home to a long list of birds which are absent or rare in this country outside of South Texas.
 Not only is this a “must do” area for birders, but the weather here is generally pleasant at this season, making for a great escape from winter weather elsewhere.

-With luck, we should also see some of the more difficult Mexican species that are recorded most winters, the possibilities including Muscovy Duck, Hook-billed Kite, Red-billed Pigeon, Groove-billed Ani, Northern Beardless-Tyrannulet, Clay-colored Thrush, Tropical Parula, and White-collared Seedeater.
+With luck, there is a chance of seeing some of the more difficult Mexican species that are recorded most winters, the possibilities including Muscovy Duck, Hook-billed Kite, Red-billed Pigeon, Groove-billed Ani, Northern Beardless-Tyrannulet, Tropical Parula, and White-collared Seedeater.
 The potential for very rare strays is greatest at this time of year, and with luck we could also encounter a real rarity on the order of a Masked Duck, Roadside Hawk, Northern Jacana, Rose-throated Becard, White-throated Thrush, Blue Mockingbird, Golden-crowned Warbler, Gray-crowned Yellowthroat, Crimson-collared Grosbeak, Blue Bunting, or Black-vented Oriole—all of which have been seen at least once on previous tours.

 Only one hotel change; an ideal escape from cold winter weather, with average highs in the 70s (though cool and windy days also possible); mostly short to moderate walks on level terrain.